EdwinChacko75/ECE324-Project/README.md

 This repository contains the code for our ECE324 project, a framework that improves the reasoning performance of LLMs on math tasks through a multi-stage pipeline involving Chain-of-Thought prompting, Reasoning Distillation, Supervised Fine-Tuning (SFT), and Reinforcement Learning with Human Feedback (RLHF).

+The full report is availble in the assets directory at "./assets/reasonix_report.pdf".

 ## Task Description